Alternative versions of Superman: Captain Carrot (Earth-C/Earth-26) and Super-Squirrel (Earth-C-Minus)

-Bizarro Superman (Earth-29)
+Bizarro Superman (Earth 29)

 In the current DC Multiverse, Earth-29 is a cube-shaped and ringed Bizarro World in a "damaged continuum" that also hosts Sram (Mars-29), Nnar (Rann-29) and Raganaht (Thanagar-29).
 It is uncertain whether its Bizarro Superman, therefore, also originated on Notpyrk (Krypton-29).

 Red Son Superman (Earth-30)

 The Red Son Superman.
 Art by Declan Shalvey.

 Superman: Red Son explores what would have happened if Superman's ship had crashed in the Soviet Union instead of the United States and was raised under the control of Joseph Stalin.
 The Red Son Superman's birth name is stated to be Kal-L, the same as the aged pre-Crisis Earth-Two Superman, though he is essentially immortal as shown at the end of this mini-series.
 Moreover, he is from Earth's distant future and is a descendant of Lex Luthor and Lois Lane.
 A younger alternative Communist version of the Red Son Superman resides on Earth-30.

 The Earth-30 Superman was captured by Monarch and forced to join his war against the Monitors in the Countdown series.

 He is later seen in Final Crisis #7, flying along with 50 other Supermen.

-Dark Knight Returns Superman (Earth-31)
+The Dark Knight Returns Superman (Earth-31)

 Prior to Flashpoint, Earth-31 is the setting of Frank Miller's The Dark Knight Returns, The Dark Knight Strikes Again and All Star Batman and Robin the Boy Wonder, first visited in Countdown: Arena #1 (2007).
 In The Dark Knight Returns and its sequel, Superman is a pawn of the American government in a dystopian United States in the supposed 1980s, and mention of him by the media is implied to be strictly forbidden by the Federal Communications Division.
 Although Batman and Superman are no longer friends, Superman shows a grudging respect for the Caped Crusader in The Dark Knight Returns, and regrets when his fellow hero supposedly dies.

 Flying Fox Superman (Earth-31)

-Following Flashpoint, in the New 52 DC Multiverse, the Earth-31 Superman is a member of the Flying Fox pirate crew on a post-apocalyptic waterworld.
+Following Flashpoint in the The New 52 Multiverse, the Earth-31 Superman is a member of the Flying Fox pirate crew on a post-apocalyptic waterworld.
 The Flying Fox crew is led by a version of Batman named Leatherwing.